-This last phrase in our funny Russian phrases means “something was in vain.”
+This last phrase in our list of funny Russian phrases means… “something was in vain.”
 In other words, whatever was done went to waste, had no effect or was pointless.
 It’s like whatever comes form “under a dogs tail.”

 Nice!
-Now you know some funny Russian phrases.
+Now you know some fun Russian phrases.
 These are used in daily life and are NOT dry, textbook phrases.
 So, if you use them, you’ll definitely impress native speakers.

 Of course, 10 is not the end.
 There are a lot more funny Russian phrases in the Russian language.
 Want to learn more?
 Just leave a comment!
 I read them all.